 Flu is caused by influenza viruses, and is spread mainly by coughing, sneezing, and close contact.

 Anyone can get flu, but the risk of getting flu is highest among children.
 Symptoms come on suddenly and may last several days.
 They can include:

 You are getting a live, attenuated influenza vaccine (called LAIV), which is sprayed into the nose.
 "Attenuated" means weakened.
-The viruses in the vaccine have been weakened so they can't make you sick.
+The viruses in the vaccine have been weakened so they won't give you the flu.

 Flu viruses are always changing.
-Each year's flu vaccine is made to protect from viruses that are most likely to cause disease that year.
-While flu vaccine cannot prevent all cases of flu, it is our best defense against the disease.
+Each year's flu vaccine is made to protect against viruses that are likely to cause disease that year.
 LAIV protects against 4 different influenza viruses.
+Flu vaccine cannot prevent all cases of flu, but it is the best defense against the disease.

 Some illnesses that are not caused by influenza virus are often mistaken for flu.
 Flu vaccine will not prevent these illnesses.
 It can only prevent influenza.

-  LAIV may be given to people 2 through 49 years of age, who are not pregnant.
+LAIV may be given to people from 2 through 49 years of age.
 It may safely be given at the same time as other vaccines.